Teaching Einsteinian Physics in Schools

 An Essential Guide for Teachers in Training and Practice

-A consistent education within the Einsteinian paradigm requires the rethinking of science education across the entire school curriculum, and this is now attracting attention around the world.
+A consistent education within the Einsteinian paradigm requires rethinking of science education across the entire school curriculum, and this is now attracting attention around the world.
 This book brings together a coherent set of chapters written by leading experts in the field of Einsteinian physics education.
 The book begins by exploring the fundamental concepts of space, time, light, and gravity and how teachers can introduce these topics at an early age.
 A radical change in the curriculum requires new learning instruments and innovative instructional approaches.
-Throughout the book, the authors emphasize and discuss evidence based approaches to Einsteinian concepts including computer-based tools, geometrical methods, models and analogies, and simplified mathematical treatments.
+Throughout the book, the authors emphasise and discuss evidence-based approaches to Einsteinian concepts, including computer- based tools, geometrical methods, models and analogies, and simplified mathematical treatments.

-Teaching Einsteinian Physics in Schools is designed to be a resource for teacher education students, and primary and secondary science teachers, and anyone interested in a scientifically accurate description of physical reality at a level appropriate for school education.
+Teaching Einsteinian Physics in Schools is designed as a resource for teacher education students, primary and secondary science teachers, and for anyone interested in a scientifically accurate description of physical reality at a level appropriate for school education.

 Table of Contents